blepping/comfyui_overly_complicated_sampling/README.md

 *Note*: You will basically always have to tweak settings like `s_noise` to get a good result.
 If the generation looks smooth/undetailed increase `s_noise` somewhere.
 If it looks crunchy, super high contrast, etc then try reducing noise.

+## Credits

+I can move code around but sampling math and creating samplers is far beyond my ability.
+I didn't write any of the original samplers:

+* Euler, Heun++2, DPMPP SDE, DPMPP 2S, DPM++ 2m, 2m SDE and 3m SDE samplers based on ComfyUI's implementation.
+* Reversible Heun, Reversible Heun 1s, RES, Trapezoidal, Bogacki, Reversible Bogacki, RK4 and Euler Dancing samplers based on implementation from https://github.com/Clybius/ComfyUI-Extra-Samplers
+* TTM JVP sampler based on implementation written by Katherine Crowson (but yoinked from the Extra-Samplers repo mentioned above).
+* IPNDM, IPNDM_V and DEIS adapted from https://github.com/zju-pi/diff-sampler/blob/main/diff-solvers-main/solvers.py (I used the Comfy version as a reference).
+* Normal substep merge strategy based on implementation from https://github.com/Clybius/ComfyUI-Extra-Samplers
+* Immiscible noise processing based on implementation from https://github.com/kohya-ss/sd-scripts/pull/1395 and idea for sampling with it from https://github.com/Clybius

+This repo wouldn't be possible without building on the work of others.
+Thanks!

 ## Usage

 First, a note on the basic structure: